JakeWnuk/ptt/docs/USAGE.md

 ```
 ### Usage
 There are some additional notes when importing data and getting started:
-- There are no positional arguments and every argument is defined after a `flag`.
+- There are no positional arguments, and every argument is defined after a `flag`.
 - When reading from standard input, the tool can detect chaining `ptt` commands when the `-v` flag is used.
 This can be used to pipe multiple commands together without losing frequency data.
 - When reading from files, the tool can detect when `ptt` JSON output is used as input and will parse the JSON data.
 - The tool should support multibyte characters and transformations in every mode.
-- The `-b` flag can be used to bypass map creation and use `stdout` as primary output.
+- The `-b` flag can be used to bypass map creation and use `stdout` as the primary output.
 This can be useful for working with large datasets.
-    - If the `-b` flag is used, the final output will be empty and all filtering and duplication removal will be disabled.
+    - If the `-b` flag is used, the final output will be empty, and all filtering and duplication removal will be disabled.
 - The `-d [0-2]` flag can be used to enable debug output.
 This will show the data
   object after all transformations have been applied.
 There are two levels
   of debug output that can be used.
-    - Level 1 will not print each iteration transformation but overall input and output.
+    - Level 1 will not print each iteration transformation but the overall input and output.
-    - Level 2 will print each iteration transformation and overall input and output.
+    - Level 2 will print each iteration transformation and the overall input and output.
-- The `-tp` flag can not be used with other transformations at the same time (`-t`).
+- The `-tp` flag cannot be used with other transformations at the same time (`-t`).
 - The template file should contain a list of transformations and operations to apply
   to the input data.
 The template file should be in JSON format.
     - See `docs/template.json` ([link](https://github.com/JakeWnuk/ptt/blob/main/docs/template.json)) for an example.
     - See `templates/` ([link](https://github.com/JakeWnuk/ptt/blob/main/templates/)) for more examples.
 - The `-f`, `-k`, `-r`, `-tf`, `-tp`, and `-u` flags can be used multiple times and have their collective values combined.
 The rest of the flags can only be used once.
 These flags work with files and directories.
 - The `-p` flag can be used to change the parsing mode for URLs.
 The default mode is `0` and will use a narrow character set to parse text from URLs.
 The `1` mode will use a larger character set to parse text from URLs and include additional parsing by default.
-The `2` mode will use the same character set as `1` but will also include additional parsing options for maximum parsing including n-grams and other parsing options.
+The `2` mode will use the same character set as `1` but will also include additional parsing options for maximum parsing, including n-grams and other parsing options.
 - The `-i` and `-w` flags can also accept range values in the format of `start-end`.
 For example, `1-5` will print output for the transformation starting from index 1 to 5.
 For the `-w` flag, this will be the number of words the output will contain.

 > [!CAUTION]